Aretha Franklin’s Estate Had No RESPECT

 Aretha Franklin had huge hits that are as timely now as ever.
 These huge hits helped her amass substantial wealth and a legacy to leave.
 Sadly, when she died in 2018 what she didn’t have was a last will and testament.
 Despite her many musical recordings, no will was legally recorded in her name.

 After her death, her family unearthed two different handwritten notes.
 One was notarized and one with her signature.
 Her four houses, her cars, money, and other assets were unable to be divided to her four children.
-Due to the conflicting dictates of the two documents, Franklin’s estate went into a five-year legal battle over how to proceed.
-The Franklin family’s situation illustrates that it’s not enough to put your wishes in writing, you must be sure they are implemented too.
+There were two separate documents (one found under her sofe) with conflicting dictates.
+Franklin’s estate went into a five-year legal battle over how to proceed.
+The Franklin family’s situation illustrates that it’s not enough to put your wishes in writing.
+You must be sure they are implemented, too.

 This case underscores the importance of proper estate planning.
 While no one likes to talk about death, taking the time to plan for how your assets will be distributed after your death is essential.
 Doing so will alleviate legal challenges and fees, family dissension and tension, not to mention wasted time.